 Cash flows related to operating activities are dependent on net income, adjustments to net income and changes in working capital.
 Net cash provided by operating activities during fiscal 2022 was \$26.4 million and resulted primarily from net income of \$3.0 million, net non-cash charges of \$31.8 million, and unfavorable changes in operating assets and liabilities of \$8.5 million.
-Net cash provided by operating activities during fiscal 2021 was \$37.3 million and resulted primarily from net income of \$8.0 million, net non-cash charges of \$27.3 million, and favorable changes in operating assets and liabilities of \$2.1 million.
-The decrease in cash provided by operating activities during fiscal 2022 compared to fiscal 2021 was primarily due to an increase in accounts receivable of \$10.0 million and a decrease in the estimated fair value of acquisition-related contingent consideration of \$2.4 million, partially offset by an increase in restructuring expenses of \$1.0 million and the amortization of investment premiums and other of \$0.4 million.
+Net cash provided by operating activities during fiscal 2021 was \$37.3 million and resulted primarily from net income of \$2.1 million.
+The decrease in cash provided by operating activities during fiscal 2021 was primarily due to an increase in accounts receivable of \$10.0 million and a decrease in the estimated fair value of acquisition-related contingent consideration of \$2.4 million, partially offset by an increase in restructuring expenses of \$1.0 million and the amortization of investment premiums and other of \$0.4 million.